stefaniapetre30/machine-lab/journal.md

 This makes the project more difficult, but it also makes it more entertaining.
 I now realize that this project isn't just about developing a game; it's also about figuring things out, building things, and testing them.
 Before I add any more features, I need to focus on understanding how to use motors and design a movement system that works.

 This makes me think that Pac-Man is more complicated than I imagined at first.
 It also makes me feel more ready to start creating.

+JOURNAL HOMEWORK - 9/02/2026

+For this assignment, I worked on getting a DC motor to run using an Arduino and a motor driver.
+At first, it seemed like it would be very straightforward, because the code was simple and everything powered on correctly.
+However, when I uploaded the program, the motor did not move at all.

+This forced me to slow down and check every part of the system.
+I realized that in physical computing, even small wiring mistakes can completely stop a project from working.
+The first issue was that the Arduino pins I used in the wiring did not match the pins in the code.
+I also needed to make sure the enable pin on the motor driver was set HIGH, otherwise the motor channel stays disabled.
+After fixing these issues and double-checking the ground connection between the Arduino and the motor driver, the motor finally started spinning.
+Seeing it move for the first time was satisfying because it confirmed that the whole control system was working correctly.

+The final wiring was simple: pins 2 and 3 controlled the direction, pin 9 enabled the motor, and the Arduino shared a ground with the motor driver.
+The motor itself was powered by an external 12V supply and connected to the output terminals of the driver.

+Code used
+void setup() {
+  pinMode(2, OUTPUT);
+  pinMode(3, OUTPUT);
+  pinMode(9, OUTPUT);
+}

+void loop() {
+  digitalWrite(9, HIGH);

+  // Rotate left (approx. 90 degrees)
+  digitalWrite(2, HIGH);
+  digitalWrite(3, LOW);
+  delay(200);

+  // Stop
+  digitalWrite(2, LOW);
+  digitalWrite(3, LOW);
+  delay(6800);

+  // Rotate right (approx. 90 degrees)
+  digitalWrite(2, LOW);
+  digitalWrite(3, HIGH);
+  delay(200);

+  // Stop
+  digitalWrite(2, LOW);
+  digitalWrite(3, LOW);
+  delay(6800);
+}

+After the motor was working, I moved on to the second part of the assignment, which was to build a very rough prototype of my Pac-Man mechanism.
+Since this was only meant to test the movement idea, I kept it extremely simple.
+I cut a Pac-Man shape out of cardboard and attached it directly to the motor shaft using the hub provided by Professor Shiloh.

+When the motor ran, the Pac-Man cutout rotated left and right.
+Even though this was not the final movement system, it successfully showed that the motor could animate the character.
+That was the main goal of the prototype.

+The mechanism was very rough.
+The cardboard piece was not perfectly balanced, and the motion was not very precise.
+But it helped me confirm that the motor can create visible movement, which is an important step toward building the full maze system.
+In the future, I would use a proper hub and a guided track so that Pac-Man moves through the maze instead of just spinning.

+This exercise made me realize how different physical design is from digital design.
+In programming, if something is slightly wrong, it usually still runs.
+With hardware, a single wrong wire or loose connection can stop everything.
+At the same time, it was rewarding to see the mechanism move, because it felt like the game idea was starting to become real instead of just something on a screen.